AdLib sound card on a parallel port

 card with them.
 It's also not possible to use an AdLib card on computers which

-are not PC compatible, such as Macs and Suns.
+are not PC compatible, such as Macs and Sun Sparc workstation.
 Laptops are out of question too.

 However, we can still listen to AdLib music by emulating the card.
 There